leungkimming/dir-assistant/README.md

 ```
 * set LLM to non-local (API call).
 Set your LLM model, context window size and API Key

-## Test run: Target testing solution: dotnetEAA API solution
+## Test run:
+### Target testing solution: dotnetEAA API solution
+* 'dotnetEAA_Readme.md' is the Readme.md file in the dotnetEAA API solution
+    * This give LLM an introduction to your solution's structure
+### Steps to run
 * Embedding model setup (only need to setup ONCE)
     * using "args": ["models", "download-embed"] in launch.json to download the 'nomic-embed-text-v1.5.Q5_K_M.gguf' model
     * In vs code, run and debug with the args to download embedding model
 * After download, Run and debug again after removing the args
 * Example Prompt to generate CURD API code for Departments
 ```